How to Spot ATM Skimmers

-There are many ways to for consumers to safeguard their financial information.
-One of which is protecting your money at the ATM by avoiding credit card skimmers.
-Before you make your next stop at the ATM to withdraw money be sure to familiarize yourself with skimming and the ways you can identify if your ATM transaction is at risk.
+There are many ways for you to safeguard your financial information.
+One of which is learning how to spot ATM skimmers.
+Before you make your next stop at the ATM to withdraw money, be sure to familiarize yourself with credit card skimming and the ways you can identify if your ATM transaction is at risk.

 Credit card skimming is a process in which thieves place a small device or “skimmer” on a card reader like an ATM, gas pump, or postage stamp kiosk that enables them to steal your card data.
 Some of that data stolen includes your name, card number, and expiration date.
 This data can then be used for several scams including online purchases, counterfeit cards, and identity theft.

 Skimmers tend to target places under less surveillance, but financial institutions are typically less susceptible due to regularly scheduled ATM maintenance checks and robust fraud monitoring.
 Advancements in technology have made credit card skimming harder to detect, but not impossible, so it is important to pay special attention to anywhere you decide to swipe your card.

 There are a number of steps you can take to see if the ATM you are using has been tampered with.
 These steps can also be utilized at gas station pumps to avoid credit card skimming.
 Practice these helpful tips to ensure your financial safety.